baskargroup/GRATEv2/README.md

 ## Repository Structure
 - **`main.py`**:
   The primary script for analysis.
-Requires a config file specifying input directories, output directories, and algorithm parameters.
+Requires a config file to be located inside `configFiles` directory specifying input data directory path, output results directory path, and algorithm parameters.
 Processes HRTEM images and outputs detected crystals with evaluated features.

 - **`bayesianOpt.py`**:
   Performs Bayesian optimization to determine optimal image processing parameters.
 Interacts with `main.py` to evaluate candidate parameters on a training dataset.
-Users can adjust paths, iteration counts (`n_calls`, `n_initial_points`), and even the loss function if desired.
+Users can adjust paths, iteration counts (`n_calls`, `n_initial_points`), and even the objective function if desired for custom loss metrics.

 - **`requirements.txt`**:
   Lists Python dependencies.
 Use `pip install -r requirements.txt` to set up a consistent environment.

 - **`vggAnnotatorCSVRead.py`**:
   A helper script for converting CSV annotations (created using the VGG Image Annotator) into the required format for training and evaluation of crystal detection performance.
+This script is used to generate ground truth masks for training and validation.

-- **Configuration Files (e.g., `para.cfg`)**:
+- **Configuration Files (e.g., `BO_run3_200Evals.cfg`)**:
   Specify directories, parameters, and modes.
 Once optimal parameters are found via Bayesian optimization, users mainly need to adjust `data_dir` and `base_result_dir`.
 The modes are optional but can enable debugging or other features.

 ## Installation